OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 *THIS MODULE IS VERY MUCH IN PREP*

+Did you know that the Internet and the World Wide Web were both originally designed for research purposes?
+Researchers wanted a fast, easy, and low-cost way for sharing data with each other, and hence the Internet was born.
+Now, the Internet dominates almost all aspects of our daily lives, and has deviated from this original purpose.
+Yet, from this, science seems to have gone backwards compared to every other enterprise - Open Science is the movement to bring modern research into line with this original digital intent.

 ## Introduction <a name="Introduction"></a>

 Welcome to Module 1 of the Open Science MOOC: Open Principles.
 This is the first of 10 core modules to give you a solid grounding in all things Open Science.
 This module has been developed [in the open](https://github.com/OpenScienceMOOC/Module-1-Open-Principles) through collaboration by an international team of [Open Science wizards](#Development_team).